 Meet the Team!
 Resident Services Coordinator at Paul’s Run Shares Her Journey of Connection and Friendship

-For Resident Services Coordinator at Paul’s Run, Meghan McGillian, forming lasting connections with residents is not just her job, it’s her source for motivation each and every day.
+For Resident Services Coordinator at Paul’s Run, Meghan McGillian, forming lasting connections with residents is her source for motivation each and every day.
 Meghan has been working in retirement living for many years.
-Earning her Bachelor’s degree in Recreational Therapy from Temple University, Meghan began working as an Activities Coordinator in a local senior living community shortly after graduation.
+Earning her Bachelor’s degree in Recreational Therapy from Temple University, Meghan began working as an Activities Coordinator in a local retirement community shortly after graduation.

 From there, Meghan’s long-rooted history with Liberty Lutheran, the parent organization of Paul’s Run, began.
 “I started working at The Hearth at Drexel, which is a part of the Liberty Lutheran family of services, back in 1991.
 I was the Director of Activities there,” Meghan explains.
 Working at The Hearth for several years, as Meghan’s family grew, she decided to take a break from her career to raise her three children.

 Later, Meghan desired to enter the workforce once again and discovered an opportunity at Paul’s Run.
 “I joined the Paul’s Run team in 2012 as a social worker with our healthcare residents,” she says.
 Meghan was thrilled to be a part of the community and worked in this position for four more years.
 Sadly, Meghan experienced a sudden family emergency that required her attention and she temporarily took a break from working once again.

 A close-knit community: Supporting one another through challenging times…

 “Paul’s Run was so incredible in supporting me through that challenging time.
 It was amazing how often they would call and check in on me and my family.
 This community is so caring and we are all very close,” Meghan reflects.
 After tending to her family’s needs, Megan was ready to return to the community when a very exciting opportunity crossed her path.